J.K. Rowling Shuts Down The ‘Stay In Your Lane’ Argument For Celebrities In Politics

 — J.K.
 Rowling (@jk_rowling) January 28, 2017

 Telling celebrities (at least, the ones one disagrees with) to stay out of politics has become a pretty major trend of late, but J.K.
-Rowling shut it down in this case, and reminded us of something relevant not only to entertainers, but every American, and every person in any society that values free speech:
+Rowling shut it down in this case and reminded us of something relevant not only to entertainers, but every American, and every person in any society that values free speech.

 Free speech allows celebs like J.K.
 Rowling to weigh in on politics, and the free market allows the public to decide what speech to support, through their purchasing choices.
 An example of that is seen in those boycotting musicians for their choice about participating in Donald Trump’s inauguration activities.